PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 The door opened, this time a waft of gravy with the sound of laughter.
 The Tailor had returned.
 “We can stay in the stables tonight,” he reported cheerfully. “it’s this way, follow me.”, and they followed him to around the other side of the inn.

-The stable door swung open easily (and silently).
-Inside was a large space offering fresh hay and no horses.
-“Well...”
-The Tailor exclaimed, stopping dead in his tracks.
-“This thorpe might be one of the grottiest hovels, but they have the finest stables.”
+The stable door swung open easily (and surprisingly silently).
+Inside was a large space offering fresh hay, but no trace of horses.
+Not a scent.

+The Tailor stopped dead in his tracks: “Well...” he exclaimed.
+“This thorpe might be one of the grottiest hovels I've ever seen, but they do have the finest stables.”

 Tom was stunned to silence at the sight of the space, and the luscious piles of hay.
 Kim claimed one of the close corner sections.
 She laid claim to the equal corner opposite and The Tailor joined Tom's side, both having ample space.

 The Tailor sat briefly but got up quickly, fumbling at his sides, walking to the centre of the open space.
-Reaching up on tip-toes towards something dangling from the tall ceiling.
-Grunting slightly with the strain, he pulled the dangling thing down.
+He reached up on tiptoes towards something dangling from the tall ceiling.
+He grunted slightly, with the strain, and pulled the dangling thing down.

 Something far above rattled.
-Tom saw a rope swinging in and out of the edge of the open door.
+Movement caught Toms eye, and she saw a rope swinging in and out of the edge of the open door.

-“Ah!” shared The Tailor as if this answered something.
-Working with his hands a spark of light illuminated his face.
+“Ah!” shared The Tailor, as if this answered something.
+Working with his hands, a spark of light illuminated his face.
 The dangling thing became a lantern.
-The stables were lit with a soft flickering glow.
+The stables were lit.
+A soft flickering glow.

 Closing a tiny door on the lantern he then tentatively let go, as if it would drop.
 But it did not.
-He walked towards the massive open door, watching the lantern all the time.
+He walked towards the massive open door, watching the lantern the whole time.
 It swung slightly.

-Reaching towards the rope by the door, letting it swing into his hand, he pulled gently.
+Grasping the rope, which swung by the door, he pulled gently.
 The lantern lowered slightly.
 The Tailor laughed in victory, looking towards the rope and taking hold of a second higher rope next to the first.

-Pulling the second one caused the lantern to rise.
+Pulling the second rope caused the lantern to rise.
 Then it stopped and The Tailor stared at the dangling lantern.
-It swung strangley.
+It swung strangely.
 Tom liked this; how it wibble-wobbled.
-It suddenly lowered with a jaunt.
-Then stopped just as suddenly.

-Worried, Tom looked to The Tailor.
-He was grinning.
-He pulled the other rope causing the lantern's rise to it's previous hight, just as quickly.
 “I love that.”
+The Tailor concluded.

-He concluded.
-“The innkeeper said it housed more people than horses.
-I doubt anyone actually travels *to* this place.” looking around again.
-The agitated lantern animating it's shadows.
-“Explains a lot.”
+The speaking more to himself than the two sitting down: “The innkeeper said it housed more people than horses.
+I doubt anyone actually travels *to* this place.”

+He looked around again: the agitated lantern animated the shadows.
+“If more people stay here than horses, then this explains a lot.”, he continued and turned towards the section Tom was in.

-Suddenly The Tailor turned towards the door; “I have to settle up with the innkeeper,” he remembered, “and get us some food, I'm really hungry.”.
-He left quickly.
+Suddenly The Tailor turned quickly towards the door saying: “I have to settle up with the innkeeper.
+And get us some food, I'm really hungry.”
+Then he left.

-“”
+Tom looked between Kim and the cow, both were settled and looking like they were ready to sleep.
+The shaddows moved with the lantern but more gently.
+She thought to get up and give it more swing, but was not sure she could escape the soft hay.

+Time passed and Tom almost drifted off to sleep when The Tailor returned.
+Carrying three bowls, balanced with grace, and a richer smell of gravey.
+He handed one bowl to Kim, who sat up quickly surprised.
+A chunk of bread and a wooden spoon added to the surprise, Kim unsure what has just happened.

+The Tailor planted the same on Tom, then sat in Tom's adjacent section.
+He happily spooned the broth to his mouth.
+Looking up to both Kim and Tom, they were looking surprised and not eating.
+“It's better than it looks.”, The Tailor assured them.

+Tom and Kim took their cue and started eating.
+It was simply the finest broth Tom had ever tasted, and the freshest bread.
+Butter, bread and broth.
+“This is the life.”, Tom thought, and brought fantasies of life in the south to mind with broth and hay beds fit for princes.